 - 1. Stand in a squatting position over the toilet.
 Separate the folds of skin around the urinary opening. - 2.
 Cleanse the area around the opening with the first castile soap towelette. - 3.
 Repeat using a second clean towelette. - 4.
-Urinate the first portion of urine in the toilet. - 5.
-As you continue to urinate, bring the collection cup into the mid-stream to collect the urine sample. - 6.
-Do not touch the inside or lip of the cup. - 7.
-Urinate the remainder of urine into the toilet. - 8.
-Replace the cap onto the urine collection cup. - 9.
-Return the sample to the healthcare worker or place it in the designated area in the bathroom.
+Urinate the first portion of urine in the toilet. - As you continue to urinate, bring the collection cup into the midstream to collect the urine sample.
+DO NOT OPEN the yellow label on the lid. - Do not touch the inside or lip of the cup. - 7.
+Urinate remainder of urine into the toilet. - Replace the blue cap onto the BD Vacutainer[®] Urine Collection Cup. - 9.
+Return the sample to the healthcare worker.